Degree Components

 - Single Major

 In addition to completing GE requirements, you will declare a major.
 Your major will concentrate a significant portion of your courses and studies into one subject area.
-This will help you build skills and knowledge in an area of interest and strength for you.
-Majors range widely in size but must be more than 27 semester credit hours of coursework.- Multiple Majors

 Some students select more than one major.
 Depending on the majors chosen you will complete:

 - Second Major: this can refer to the completion of two majors in the same college (e.g. Biology and Women's Studies, both of which are in Arts and Sciences) that are of the same degree type (e.g. BS, BA, BFA, BSBA).
-You can also add a major to some degree programs--in these cases you would complete the general education requirements specific to one of the programs and add a major to it (completing all requirements for the second major but not completing any additional GE requirements).
 An advisor can discuss the possible options for a second major with you.
-In this case, you earn one diploma and must complete both majors at the same time.
+You can also add a major to some degree programs.

 - Dual Degree: this refers to completion of majors in different colleges (e.g. Electrical Engineering in College of Engineering and Accounting in the College of Business), of two different degree types, or completing majors within the same college and degree type where there is no course overlap.
-When you complete a dual degree, you will complete both the specific major requirements and the required GE requirements.
-You earn one diploma for each degree and can complete the degrees at different times or at the same time.

 - Minors